ydsingh/alexa/aws/Amazon-IOT/step-5.md

 The browser page should automatically create a new child window pop-up, that points to an Image Search URL for the city you requested!

 #### Debug
- * If there is any issue, open your browser's Debug Console and look for any Javascript errors for clues.
+ * If there are any issues, open your browser's Debug Console and look for any Javascript errors for clues.
  * Check for any suppressed popup window within your browser's URL bar.